jdevera/subdue/README.rst

 Variable expansion in extracted documentation
 :::::::::::::::::::::::::::::::::::::::::::::

 Subdue supports variable expansion in all extracted documentation.
 By default, only the string ``%COMMAND%`` is expanded to the tokens that form the command, starting with the sub name, followed by all the leading subcommand containers, if any, and ending with the current subcommand name.
-For instance, a hipotetical subcommand located under ``commands/this/is/an/example`` in the sub called exa would get the string "``%COMMAND%``" replaced with "``exa this is an example``".
+For instance, a hypothetical subcommand located under ``commands/this/is/an/example`` in the sub called exa would get the string "``%COMMAND%``" replaced with "``exa this is an example``".

 This feature is intended to decouple the documentation contents of a subcommand from its location.
 This will cover the case where a symlink is created to provide an alias, since the help text for alias will then include the name of the alias, rather than the original command.